allpro/form-manager/README.md

 - Integration with any type of form control, standard or custom
 - Manages data internally; does not require a `<form>` element
 - Optimizations for use with **Material UI** controls
-- Form-field property-setter helpers to simplify form mark-up
+- Form-field property-setter helpers to simplify form markup
 - Form-field event handling, with customizable validation events
 - Generates relevant ARIA attributes to improve accessibility
 - Can _alias_ fieldnames, to normalize names or to flatten nested data